antimof/UxPlay/README.txt

     apps (e.g., Zoom).
 The only available audiosink seems to be osxaudiosink.

--   The option -t *timeout* is currently suppressed, and the option -nc is always used, whether or not it is selected.
+-   The option -nc is always used, whether or not it is selected.
 This is a workaround for a problem with GStreamer videosinks on macOS: if the GStreamer pipeline is destroyed while the mirror window is still open, a segfault occurs.

 -   In the case of glimagesink, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window